top of page

 In the heart of the pandemic, Ariel/Jung-a was working with a small group of kids in a learning pod formed by several families.
 She decided to share with them a little bit about fermentation and her Korean heritage.
 There's no better way than to make kimchi.
 It turned out to be a really bad batch.
 She called her oma (엄마, mom) for some help, who then suggested she talk with her emo (이모, aunt).
 Emo 이모 said she could make some kimchi jjigae and told her about Maangchi, a sweet and funny Korean lady who shares a lot of K-food recipes on YouTube.
 Meeting Maangchi filled her with countless recipes she had grown up eating, and sharing them with friends made her belly and soul very happy, helping her to connect more with who she is, her family and where they come from.
 She made dishes and dishes of various Korean foods, samgyeopsal 삼겹살, bibimbap 비빔밥, mandu guk 만두국, and many more.

 She eventually slowed down, but started taking it back up in 2023.
 Part of this coming back to making kimchi is because of a performance she did called Drip Baby Drip, which pieced together dance, voice, text, sounds and food making.
 Drip drew from Heena Baek’s children’s book Moon Pops, which re-interprets the Korean folklore about the rabbit(s) in the moon making rice cakes.
 It’s a story about the moon melting, the rabbits losing their home and then returning again.
 The moon melts because it is much too hot.
 The granny wolf runs out to catch the moon's drippings, turns them into moon pops and offers them to her neighbors to help them cool down.
 Soon, she gets a visit from the rabbits who live in the moon that has just melted away.
 Granny wolf has a "moon-sprout idea," pouring the last of the moon’s drippings into a pot, from which a primrose starts to grow, and from the flower a light grows bigger and bigger back into the moon.
-Through the performance, Ariel shared her own moon story, turning fermentation, the process of washing, chopping and salting (the beginning of making kimchi), into a metaphor for becoming her own mother. 달이 떨어진다, daree duruh jeendah, meaning the moon is dripping, is a phrase from the performance that shows up in places here and there in Jung-a's project as a way to continue this message of personal fermentation.
+Through the performance, Ariel shared her own moon story, turning fermentation, the process of washing, chopping and salting (the beginning of making kimchi), into a metaphor for becoming her own mother. 달이 떨어진다, daree duruh jeendah, a translation from her mother, is a phrase from the performance that shows up in places here and there in Jung-a's project as a way to continue this message of personal fermentation.
 Kimchi 김치 has become a kind of mother.
+She finds out from her friend one week as they were walking by the tall grass by the ponds and birds on the waters at Freeze Out Lake that this phrase actually translates to the moon has dropped/fallen.
+They had a good chuckle ㅋㅋㅋ. 달이 뚝뚝 흘러내린다 (daree dduk dduk hulleo-naereenda) was what she was going for, the moon is dripping (in a more liquid way, rather than dropping piece by piece or shedding something, which was what her omma had offered as a translation.
+To keep a little piece of her omma in Jung-a's, she is not changing the original 달이 떨어진다.

-This is a story of someone fermenting into a fermenting obsession, about reconnecting with family roots, about growing in knowing traditional Korean food making, and about sharing that with all of you.
+This is a story of someone fermenting into a fermenting obsession, about falling in love with baechu (napa cabbage), about reconnecting with family roots, about learning traditional Korean food making, and about sharing that with all of you.

 Sohnmat 손맛